Kaljurand/K6nele/about.md

 Kõnele is an Android app that offers speech-to-text services to other apps.
 Many apps contain a text area or a text field (e.g. a search bar) that can be edited using the keyboard.
-Kõnele provides a __speech keyboard__, a one-button keyboard, which allows speech to be converted to text.
+Kõnele provides a __speech keyboard__, which allows speech to be converted to text.
-Many apps (e.g. intelligent assistants, keyboard apps, navigation apps) also contain a microphone button that is linked to the __standard Android speech recognition interface__.
-Kõnele provides two implementations of this interface.
+Many apps (e.g. intelligent assistants, keyboard apps, navigation apps) also contain a microphone button that is linked to either the __standard Android speech recognition activity__ or the __standard Android speech recognition service__.
+Kõnele implements both the activity and the service.

 In the background, Kõnele uses two speech recognition servers.
 One supports __grammar-based speech recognition__,